PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

 **Caution: Spoilers below!**

+### v2.0.12 (2021-11-24)
+* Refactor code for options and machine-specific stats to make it easier to add new ones.
+* Add stat for points earned by the Bonus Wheel in the Basic machine.
+* Reorder the Gemstone ball stats in the Bumpers machine to match the order of the balls in the upgrades menu.
+* Fix a bug where some stats took a while to re-appear in the Stats panel after switching back to a previously played machine.
+* Fix a hit rate of 0 showing as "NaN" for bumpers.
+* Fix top-level collapsible headers (Upgrades, Machines, Stats, and Options) not restoring to their saved collapsed/open states when loading a save file.

 ### v2.0.9 (2021-11-22)
 * Make the board glow based on Hyper System and Overdrive status.
 This can be turned off in the options.